rishi0490/project-/README.md

  # DevOps Microservice Project
 This project demonstrates the end-to-end implementation of a basic microservice application using various DevOps practices and tools.The entire pipeline is orchestrated using Jenkins.

-## Introduction

-This repository showcases a complete DevOps pipeline for a microservice application.
-It covers everything from code integration to deployment and monitoring.
-By following the steps outlined in this readme, you'll be able to reproduce the entire pipeline on your own environment.

-## Features

-- **Microservice**: Contains a basic "Hello World" microservice written in [language].
-- **Maven Build**: Utilizes Maven for building and packaging the microservice.
-- **Unit Testing**: Includes unit tests to ensure the functionality of the microservice.
-- **Integration**: Integrates the microservice with other components.
-- **Code Quality Analysis**: Uses SonarQube to analyze code quality and provide insights.
-- **Containerization**: Builds a Docker image of the microservice for easy deployment.
-- **Kubernetes Deployment**: Deploys the microservice on a Kubernetes cluster using Helm charts.
-- **Monitoring**: Sets up monitoring for the application using Grafana and Prometheus.
-- **Pipeline Automation**: Jenkins pipeline automates the entire process.

 ## Prerequisites

 - [Docker]